lmyint/lesliemyint.org/content/writing/sustainability.md

     - Organic-rich material
 - Anaerobic digestion #learn-more

+# Food and yard waste

+Compost is soil made of:

+- Soil particles (sand, silt, clay): 45%
+- Water: 25%
+- Oxygen: 20%
+- Carbon dioxide: 5%
+- Organic matter: 5%
+    - The living (living plant roots and soil organisms): 15%
+    - The dead (dead and decomposing plant roots and soil organisms): 15%
+    - The very dead (fully decomposed plant roots and soil organisms): 70%

+How does composting work?
+Stages of decomposition:

+1. Mesophilic
+    - Happens at cool temperatures
+    - Done by insects and bacteria
+    - Breaks down easily available materials
+2. Thermophilic
+    - Happens at hot temperatures
+    - Done by heat-tolerant microorganisms
+3. Curing
+    - Happens at cool temperatures again
+    - Done by actinomycetes and fungi

 # Other resources

 - 📖 [[books/fostering sustainability in higher education|Fostering Sustainability in Higher Education]]